maximkhvatovv/spring-bean-lifecycle/README.md

   for each SingletonBean{
       - Invoke Destruction Callbacks:
         1. @PreDestroy
-        2. destroy from DisposableBean
+        2. destroy() from DisposableBean
-        3. destroy-method from xml-config
+        3. destroy-method
   }
 ```